freenit-framework/doc/docs/index.md

-# Welcome to Freenit Framework
+# Intro

-Framework made to automate all your WEB dev work.
+Freenit is framework made to automate all your WEB dev work.
+In backend it uses FastAPI and Ormar while in frontend it prefers React, but can be used with any framework where axios can be used.